 Allowed chlorine materials include calcium hypochlorite, chlorine dioxide, and sodium hypochlorite.
 Allowance also includes electrolyzed water (hypochlorous acid).
-Use must comply with Safe Drinking Water Act levels of 4 mg/L (4ppm) expressed as chlorine, or 0.8 mg/L (0.8 ppm) expressed as chlorine dioxide.
+Use must comply with California Code of Regulations, title 22, § 64533.5 and Safe Drinking Water Act (collectively, SDWA) levels of 4 mg/L (4ppm) expressed as chlorine, or 0.8 mg/L (0.8 ppm) expressed as chlorine dioxide.

-Residual chlorine levels in the water shall not exceed the maximum residual disinfectant limit under the Safe Drinking Water Act (SDWA).
+Residual chlorine levels in the water shall not exceed the maximum residual disinfectant limit under the SDWA.

 Residual Chlorine levels in the water in direct crop contact (when used pre-harvest) or as water from clearing irrigation systems applied to soil should not exceed the maximum residual disinfectant limit under the SDWA.
 Chlorine products may be used up to maximum labeled rates for disinfecting and sanitizing equipment or tools.

-Reference: 7 CFR 205.601(a)(2) & OCal 5026.
+Reference: 7 CFR 205.601(a)(2) & OCal Guidance Document 5026.